-Sue Nyhus enters her third season with Utah Valley after spending 11 seasons at BYU.
+Sue Nyhus enters her fourth season with Utah Valley after spending 11 seasons at BYU.

-Nyhus, a two-time Mountain West Conference Coach of the Year, guided 2006-07 BYU women's golf team to one of its most successful seasons in school history with a 17th-place finish at the NCAA Championships.
+While at BYU the two-time Mountain West Conference Coach of the Year, guided the 2006-07 BYU women's golf team to one of its most successful seasons in school history with a 17th-place finish at the NCAA Championships.
 That season, BYU had the ninth-best team rating in the nation and finished in the Top 5 in nine of 12 events that year.

-While at BYU she coached six academic All-Scholars, two All-Americans, and one LPGA Tour player (Carrie Summerhays Roberts).
-She led the Cougars to NCAA Regionals six times and the NCAA Championships twice.
+Nyhus coached six academic All-Scholars, two All-Americans, and one LPGA Tour player (Carrie Summerhays Roberts) during her tenure at BYU.
+She also led the Cougars to NCAA Regionals six times and the NCAA Championships twice.

 As a player she competed for the Cougars in the 1980s when the team had its best national finish at No. 14 and later went on to play five seasons on the Women's Professional Golf European Tour.